polettix/dokku-boot/README.md

    have something (e.g. a delegation from a friend) it's OK too;

 5. put the relevant credentials in file `env.sh` (in your *current* directory, whatever it is).
+I find it useful to create "sub-users" and restrict the amount of freedom these API users have.
 Example (substitute where you see fit):

         : ${DO_TOKEN:='YOUR-DIGITAL-OCEAN-TOKEN'}
         : ${DO_SSH_KEY_ID:='YOUR-DIGITAL-OCEAN-SSH-KEY-ID'}